awsdocs/AWS-Kinesis-Video-Documentation/doc_source/API_reader_GetHLSStreamingSessionURL.md

  ** [DiscontinuityMode](#API_reader_GetHLSStreamingSessionURL_RequestSyntax) **   <a name="KinesisVideo-reader_GetHLSStreamingSessionURL-request-DiscontinuityMode"></a>
 Specifies when flags marking discontinuities between fragments will be added to the media playlists\.
 The default is `ALWAYS` when [HLSFragmentSelector](API_reader_HLSFragmentSelector.md) is `SERVER_TIMESTAMP`, and `NEVER` when it is `PRODUCER_TIMESTAMP`\.
-Media players typically build a timeline of media content to play, based on the timestamps of each fragment\.
-This means that if there is any overlap between fragments \(as is typical if [HLSFragmentSelector](API_reader_HLSFragmentSelector.md) is `SERVER_TIMESTAMP`\), the media player timeline will have small gaps between fragments in some places, and will overwrite frames in other places\.
+Media players typically build a timeline of media content to play, based on the time stamps of each fragment\.
+This means that if there is any overlap between fragments \(as is typical if [HLSFragmentSelector](API_reader_HLSFragmentSelector.md) is `SERVER_TIMESTAMP`\), the media player timeline has small gaps between fragments in some places, and overwrites frames in other places\.
 When there are discontinuity flags between fragments, the media player is expected to reset the timeline, resulting in the fragment being played immediately after the previous fragment\.
-We recommend to always have discontinuity flags between fragments if the fragment timestamps are not accurate, or if fragments may be missing\.
-Discontinuity flags should not be placed between fragments for the player timeline to accurately map to the producer timestamps,\.
+We recommend that you always have discontinuity flags between fragments if the fragment time stamps are not accurate or if fragments might be missing\.
+You should not place discontinuity flags between fragments for the player timeline to accurately map to the producer time stamps\.
 Type: String
 Valid Values:` ALWAYS | NEVER`
 Required: No